 Disadvantages

-- Safety risks: Without protective circuitry, unprotected 18650 batteries are more susceptible to potential hazards like overcharging, over-discharging, and short circuits, posing safety risks during use.
+- Safety risks: Without protective circuitry, unprotected 18650 batteries are more susceptible to potential hazards, including overcharging, over-discharging, and short circuits, which pose significant safety risks during use.

 - Limited safety measures: The absence of built-in safeguards increases the risk of damage to the battery or connected devices in case of misuse, improper charging, or extreme conditions.